MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-configure-features.md

     - Click **Next** and assign this profile to targeted devices/users.

-1. **Admin Privacy Controls (MAM)** Use the following steps to enable privacy and not collect the domain name as part of the phish alert report for un enrolled devices.
+1. **Admin Privacy Controls (MAM)** Use the following steps to enable privacy and not collect the domain name as part of the phish alert report for unenrolled devices.

     - In [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), go to **Apps** > **App configuration policies** > **Add** > **Managed apps**.